-I have been very fortunate to create my life’s work around my passion and purpose.
-Working with Quiet Leaders who want to capitalize on their innate strengths.
-Express themselves more effectively as leaders.
-Explore possibilities.
-Deal successfully with current and future challenges.
-And achieve goals beyond their expectations.
+I’ve been very fortunate to create my life’s work around my passion and purpose, working with Thoughtful Leaders (TLs) who want to capitalize on their innate strengths, express themselves more effectively, and deal successfully with challenging situations.

-For years I have known that Quiet Leaders accomplish remarkable results, no matter the industry or role, or years of experience.
-Given the opportunity to talk about what is working for them and what isn’t, what they want to achieve and what frustrates them, and coaching them on what it takes to be an exemplary leader, QLs become the leaders they want to be.
+For years I’ve known that TLs accomplish remarkable results, no matter the role, industry or years of experience.
+It’s heartwarming to help them grow as we talk about what’s working and what isn’t, what they want to achieve and what frustrates them, and what they can do to be more authentic leaders.

-Years of traveling around the world doing leadership development training have given me the opportunity to experience how Quiet Leaders in many countries view themselves and deal with challenging – and fun! — situations.
-The bottom line, proven over and over, is that people are basically the same all over the world.
-They have similar goals and frustrations about being their best, they make negative and positive assumptions about themselves and others every day, they strive to learn, grow and stay on top of all the changes occurring in their business, and they want to have a fulfilling life beyond their work.
-It is fascinating to hear someone in Florida talk about a challenge that brings to mind an example of a leadership challenge someone experienced in Jamaica, England or India.
+Years of traveling around the world facilitating leadership development programs has given me the opportunity to experience how TLs in many countries, especially women, view themselves and deal with challenging situations.
+The bottom line is that people are basically the same all over the world with similar goals and frustrations about being their best.
+They make negative and positive assumptions about themselves and others every day.
+They strive to learn, grow and stay on top of all the changes occurring in their industry.
+And they want to have a fulfilling life beyond their work.

 My strong listening and coaching skills have been developed over decades.
-Years ago they played a major role in my work with leaders at all levels in a 24/7 newspaper operation where I held numerous Human Resources leadership roles.
+Years ago they played a major role in my work at a 24/7 newspaper where I held numerous Human Resources leadership roles.
 I led project teams that improved company-wide communication, introduced culture-changing programs, enhanced employee development practices, and more.
 It was very rewarding to work with leaders dealing with all kinds of issues.
-Through countless coaching conversations I learned about many different leadership styles and what it took to be a successful Quiet Leader as well as to work effectively with and for QLs.
+Through countless coaching conversations I learned about different leadership styles and what it took to be a successful TL as well as to work effectively with and for TLs.

-After leaving the Orlando Sentinel in 2000 and realizing how powerful coaching truly is, I created my own business.
-I became a Certified Professional Coach with the International Coach Federation.
+After leaving the Orlando Sentinel in 2000 and realizing how powerful coaching truly is, I became a Certified Professional Coach with the International Coach Federation.
 I also hold a Master’s degree in Corporate Communication and Technology from Rollins College in Winter Park, FL.

-My goal, and absolute joy, is unlocking the uniqueness in every Quiet Leader with whom I work.
+My goal, and absolute joy, is unlocking the uniqueness in every Thoughtful Leader with whom I work.

-I also facilitate the Network of the Top 50 Companies in the Orlando area, which I founded in 1997.
-In addition, I am on the Board for Neighbors Network, a non-profit that helps adults remain living independently in their own homes.
-I also am a Team Leader for the Family, Friends & Chicken Soup ministry at St. Margaret Mary Catholic Church in Winter Park, FL.
+I facilitate the Network of the Top Companies in Central Florida, which I founded in 1997.
+I’m on the Board for Neighbors Network, a non-profit that helps older adults remain living independently in their own homes.
+And I’m a Team Leader for the Family, Friends & Chicken Soup ministry at St. Margaret Mary Catholic Church in Winter Park, FL.

-On the personal side, having cared for my mother with Alzheimer’s disease for ten years, I learned what it took to be a successful caregiver for a loved one with dementia.
-I shared that knowledge and expertise by speaking to caregiver groups and co-chairing the local leadership council of the Central & North Florida chapter of the Alzheimer’s Association.
+I cared for my mother with Alzheimer’s disease for 10+ years, learning what it took to be a caregiver for a loved one with dementia.
+I shared the knowledge and expertise I gained by speaking to caregiver groups and co-chairing the local leadership council of the Central & North Florida chapter of the Alzheimer’s Association.

-My energy is replenished with long walks, bike riding, reading and traveling with my husband, Jack.
+My energy is replenished with long walks, bike riding, reading, yoga and traveling with my husband, Jack.